Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Introduction

 Whereas the inferential goal of most neuroimaging studies is to identify activated or deactivated brain regions while controlling the family-wise error rate, we take a somewhat different approach given specific presurgical needs.
 In a neurosurgical context, clinicians are typically more concerned with inaccurate labeling of functionally important tissue as unimportant.
 To this end, we adopt a decision theoretic rule from previous work to control the ratio of false negative to false positive errors \cite[]{liu2016pre, liu2019mixed, muller2006fdr}.
 We show in simulation that our dual resolution method achieves good accuracy for realistic effect sizes.
 Specifically, our method outperformed single spatial resolution alternatives in terms of both false negative and false positive error rates when the number of discoveries was fixed across methods.
-Software to fit the dual and single resolution models discussed in this paper to data stored in the NIfTI data standard \cite[][]{cox2004nifti} is available online at \url{https://github.com/asw221/dualres}.
+Software to fit the dual and single resolution models discussed in this paper to data stored in the NIfTI data standard \cite[][]{cox2004nifti} is available online \cite[][]{whiteman2022code}.

 The body of this paper contains descriptions of our motivating clinical datasets in section \ref{sec:data-methods}, and a summary of the method we propose to handle the unique challenges of those data in section \ref{subsec:proposed-model}.
 In sections \ref{subsec:methods:prior-approximation} and \ref{subsec:methods:posterior-computation}, we elaborate on our approach to enable precise estimation and computation in such a large parameter space.
 We discuss a strategy to conduct inference based on weighted trade offs between false negative and false positive errors in section \ref{subsec:results:posterior-inference}.
+We quantify our method's performance against single resolution alternative methods in section \ref{sec:simulations}.
 Section \ref{sec:data-analysis} reports on analyses of real patient data using our proposed method for dual resolution fMRI.
-We quantify this method's performance against single resolution alternative methods in section \ref{sec:simulations}, and present an overall evaluation of our contributions in section \ref{sec:discussion}.
+Finally, we present an overall evaluation of our contributions in section \ref{sec:discussion}.